COVID-19 Updates: State of public health emergency declared.

-If your driver’s licence has been suspended under the Alberta Administrative Licence Suspension Program because law enforcement has reasonable grounds to believe you are criminally impaired while driving you will receive:
+If your driver’s licence has been suspended under the Alberta Administrative Licence Suspension Program (where the occurrence date was on or before November 30, 2020) because law enforcement had reasonable grounds to believe you were at criminal-level impairment while driving, you will receive:

 - an immediate 90-day driving suspension where driving is not permitted under any circumstances, and